simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Sep 02-Sep 04 2024
+Solar Radiation Storm Forecast for Sep 03-Sep 05 2024

-              Sep 02  Sep 03  Sep 04
+              Sep 03  Sep 04  Sep 05
-S1 or greater   10%     10%     10%
+S1 or greater   25%     25%     25%

-Rationale: There is a slight chance for S1 (Minor) solar radiation storms through 04 Sep.
+Rationale: There is a chance for S1 (Minor) solar radiation storms over 03-05 Sep.

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R2 levels were observed over the past 24 hours.
-The largest was at Sep 01 2024 1322 UTC.
+Radio blackouts reaching the R1 levels were observed over the past 24 hours.
+The largest was at Sep 02 2024 1343 UTC.

-Radio Blackout Forecast for Sep 02-Sep 04 2024
+Radio Blackout Forecast for Sep 03-Sep 05 2024

-              Sep 02        Sep 03        Sep 04
+              Sep 03        Sep 04        Sep 05
-R1-R2           60%           60%           60%
+R1-R2           70%           70%           70%
-R3 or greater   10%           10%           10%
+R3 or greater   25%           25%           25%

-Rationale: R1-R2 (Minor-Moderate) radio blackouts are likely, with a slight chance for R3 (Strong), through 04 Sep.
+Rationale: R1-R2 (Minor-Moderate) radio blackouts are likely, with a chance for R3 or greater events, over 03-05 Sep.

 ```